Code-Institute-Submissions/balennouri-pp5/README.md

 ### Epics

-In the project planning phase, I started with six main epics and then broke them down into individual user stories.
-These user stories were labeled and prioritized using the MoSCoW technique (Must have, Should have, Could have, Won't have) to guide their development.
-This approach helped me concentrate on implementing the most essential features first, ensuring a focused development process.
-You can view all the user stories on the project board, the link to which is provided below.
-Additionally, the project board offers a glimpse into upcoming features and developments.
+During the project planning phase, I began with six primary epics, which were subsequently dissected into individual user stories, template tasks, and documentation tasks.
+These tasks were categorized and prioritized using the MoSCoW technique (Must have, Should have, Could have, Won't have) to steer their development.
+This methodology enabled me to prioritize the implementation of the most crucial features, ensuring a streamlined development process.
+You can find all the user stories listed on the project board, accessible through the provided link.
+Furthermore, the project board offers insight into upcoming features and advancements.

+The "User Story" tasks encompass the primary functions of the website, focusing on its core features and functionalities.
+On the other hand, the "Template" tasks pertain to auxiliary tasks related to website functions, such as navigation or other HTML files.
+Lastly, the "Doc" tasks involve documentation-related tasks for the website, including tasks associated with the creation and maintenance of documentation such as the README file.

 [Project Board For FastShoes](https://github.com/users/balennouri/projects/7)